 You will then have to figure out the length you will need your elastic to be .
 I did this by semi-tightly wrapping the elastic around the doll and determining how long it would need to be to have the appropriate amount of stretch to stay put.
 I used 1/4″ width elastic, but I think a thicker elastic may have worked better.
 This was what I had on hand at the time though, so that’s what the skirt waistband was made out of.

 Next, sew the casing.
-I could write out how to do this, but this tutorial here is so much better at showing how to make a waistband casing!
+I could write out how to do this, but searching for another online tutorial is so much better at showing how to make a waistband casing!
 It also shows how to add the elastic in at the end.

 Last Minute Touches: